B3000Kcn/tavily-crawl-for-kilo-workflow/README.md

 2.  **Place the Script File**: Move the `tavily-crawl-for-kilo.ps1` script into the `.kilocode\scripts` folder located in your user profile directory (e.g., `C:\Users\YourUser\.kilocode\scripts`).
 You may need to create this folder if it doesn't exist.
 3.  **Run the Workflow**: Use or call the workflow from within Kilo.

+By providing the AI with the two required parameters, a starting URL (`-Url`) and a folder name (`-FolderName`) via natural language, it recursively scrapes the website's content.
+Optional parameters like `-Instructions`, `-MaxDepth`, and `-ExtractDepth` can be used to refine the crawling process.
+The final output is a set of Markdown files, one for each crawled page, stored in the `.Docs/<FolderName>` directory within your project's root for easy access and use.

 ## Important Notes

 *   **Polling Functionality**: The script includes a polling mechanism for handling asynchronous API responses.